hyperagon/hyperagon.github.io/content/posts/2025-02-27/index.md

 This example uses the default environment (*LunarLander-v3*).
 Thanks to [Mistral](https://chat.mistral.ai/chat) for the code to save a GIF.

-Here's the [Python](https://www.python.org/) script in case you want to try yourself.
+Here's the [Python](https://www.python.org/) script in case you want to try yourself:

 ```
 # pip intall gymnasium==1.0.0